 “Bridging Backgrounds is a wonderful opportunity for the young people of Macedonia.
 I had an outstanding opportunity to share my experience and work with a wonderful group of young people highly motivated and determined to become active citizens.
 I will closely follow the work of these young people and I am looking forward to contributing to the upcoming editions of the program,” Martin enthusiastically stated after the program’s end.

 An important lesson that Martin delivered was about finding common ground between different interested parties.
 For example, if a conference is held about youth leaving Macedonia at a staggering rate, the organizers of that conference should keep the interested parties of that issue in mind.
-Politicians would want more youth to stay so that the country could prosper, the business owners would not want potential workers to leave, young people would not want to only see their friends once a year when they visit for the holidays.
+Politicians would want more veterinary medicine youth to stay so that the country could prosper, the business owners would not want potential workers to leave, young people would not want to only see their friends once a year when they visit for the holidays.
 Bridging Backgrounds as a conference, in a sense, follows this model by bringing interested parties to the same place.
 The Davis foundation’s interests are to support motivated youth, the organizers’ interests are teaching youth and providing the kind of education that was not available to them, the participants’ interest is to learn about human rights and to make connections with people who can help them in their goals to better their communities.
 Indeed, Bridging Backgrounds is a learning experience and a dynamic event for all involved.